sonicv6/euphonica/README.md

-# slamprust
+# Euphonia

-A description of this project.
+An MPD frontend with delusions of grandeur.